gold-standard-phantoms/mr-image-tools/README.md

 # Development

-Development of this software project must comply with a few code styling/quality rules and processes:
+Development should be carried out using Python 3.8.
+Development must comply with a few code styling/quality rules and processes:

 * Before pushing any code, make sure the CHANGELOG.md is updated as per the instructions in the CHANGELOG.md file. tox should also be run to ensure that tests and code-quality checks pass.